 You can treat arthritis naturally, without the use of harmful prescription and over the counter anti- inflammatory medications.
 Arthritis is inflammation in the joints which ultimately leads to the following symptoms:

 - Decreased range of motion

-While these symptoms generally worsen with age, it is important to note that arthritis is not only a disease of the elderly.
+While these symptoms generally worsen with age, arthritis is not only a disease of the elderly.

 What are the types of Arthritis?

-There are two main types of arthritis, both affect the joints, but in different ways.
+There are two main types of arthritis, both affecting the joints, but in different ways.

 First, Osteoarthritis, the most prevalent form of arthritis, with over 3,000,000 cases in the United States alone, is caused by a wearing away of the cartilage in the joints.
 This is caused by:

 - Weight, carrying extra weight stresses the joints

 - Gender, women are more likely to develop osteoarthritis

 Second, Rheumatoid Arthritis, unlike osteoarthritis is an autoimmune disorder that affects the lining of your joints.
 The inflammation around the joints leads to swelling, joint erosion and may lead to joint deformity.
 A common underlying cause of this is chronic viral or microbial invasion of the joint.
 This important factor must be resolved for complete healing while treating arthritis naturally.
 Symptoms of Rheumatoid Arthritis include: